loyalburrito/loyalburrito/README.md

 ## About Me

 I'm a pre-university student entering college, driven by curiosity and a strong interest in building tools that solve practical problems.
-I enjoy exploring how things work at a low level — from scripting and automation to system internals and emulation.
+I enjoy exploring how things work at a low level, from scripting and automation to system internals and emulation.

-Most of my projects are in Python and focus on automation, application control, and system-level experimentation.
+Most of my projects are in Python and focus on automation, application control, and system level experimentation.
 I'm currently exploring emulator development.

 ---